uselagoon/lagoon-cli/docs/commands/lagoon_add_project.md

 ### Options

 ```
-  -a, --auto-idle uint                          Auto idle setting of the project
+  -a, --auto-idle                               Auto idle setting of the project.
+Set to enable, --auto-idle=false to disable
   -b, --branches string                         Which branches should be deployed
       --build-image string                      Build Image for the project
   -S, --deploytarget uint                       Reference to Deploytarget(Kubernetes) target this Project should be deployed to